Rond de jambe a Terre literally means ‘circle of the leg on the ground.’

 How to get the most out of Rond De Jambe a Terre

-In order to get the most out of your Rond de Jambe a terre you need to take note of the following:
+To get the most out of your Rond de Jambe a terre you need to take note of the following suggestions:

-- Keep your hips level at all times and really work that turnout.
+- Keep your hips level at all times and work that turnout from the hip joint.

 - Keep your hips square to the front of the room.

-- Think of lengthening our working leg and lifting off of it.
+- Think of lengthening our working leg and lifting off of the supporting leg.

-- Keep your moving foot well pointed and follow a clean path that is the same every time you go around.
+- Keep your moving foot well-pointed and follow a clear path that is the same every time you go around.

 - Start by doing a quarter rond de jambe from the front to the side, Then from the side to the back, before putting the two together.
 This is the way the girl in the video below does it.